 In urban areas, where almost 2.3 billion people still lack access to safely managed sanitation, this year’s WEO examined three potential pathways for urban municipal wastewater management to achieve sustainable development goals.
 They provide an illustration of how technology and policy choices can influence the additional electricity needed:

 - If cities follow today’s typical technology blueprint for centralised wastewater capacity, electricity consumption could increase by over 680 TWh over the period to 2030.

-- If cities instead deploy a range of economically viable energy efficiency technologies in all new wastewater facilities, as is done in our Sustainable Development Scenario (see left-hand side of the Figure below), the increase in electricity consumption could be reduced by roughly 10%.
+- If cities instead deploy a range of economically viable energy efficiency technologies in all new wastewater facilities, as is done in our Sustainable Development Scenario, the increase in electricity consumption could be reduced by roughly 10%.
 This pathway also sees higher rates of energy recovery; 30% of the electricity needed to meet the targets could be generated from the wastewater itself, compared to just 6% if the current blueprint for wastewater management is used.

-- A third possibility, at the frontier of today’s technology, is to build energy-neutral or even energy-positive facilities (right-hand side of the Figure).
+- A third possibility, at the frontier of today’s technology, is to build energy-neutral or even energy-positive facilities.
 On this pathway, electricity consumption would increase by less than 460 TWh thanks to additional energy-efficiency measures while the installation of energy recovery for biogas and high-efficiency combined heat and power units would enable utilities to generate over 50% more electricity than they need.